See below

 MELVIN EDWARDS

-From 10/23/2025 to 02/15/2026
+from 10/23/2025 to 02/15/2026

 As part of the carte blanche invitation extended to Naomi Beckwith, the Palais de Tokyo is presenting a major retrospective dedicated to sculptor Melvin Edwards—an influential figure in the history of contemporary American art.